framely/community/docs/guide/deploy-to-channel.md

    ![deploy checked icon](/images/guide/pingpong/deploy_checked_icon.png)
    :::

-3. You can now interact with the chatbot in messenger app.
+3. You can now interact with your chatbot in Messenger app.